Membership and Account Agreement

 26. Inactive Accounts

-If your account falls below any applicable minimum balance and you have not made any transactions over a period specified in the Truth-in-Savings Disclosure or Schedule of Fees and Charges, we may classify your account as inactive or dormant.
-Unless prohibited by applicable law, we may charge a service fee, as set forth in the Truth-in-Savings Disclosure or Schedule of Fees and Charges, for processing your inactive account.
-If we impose a fee, we will notify you, as required by law, at your last known address.
-You authorize us to transfer funds from another account of yours to cover any service fees, if applicable.
-To the extent allowed by law, we reserve the right to transfer the account funds to an account payable and to suspend any further account statements.
-If a deposit or withdrawal has not been made on the account and we have had no other sufficient contact with you within the period specified by state law, the account will be presumed to be abandoned.
+As allowed by applicable law, we may classify you account as inactive or dormant and assess a fee if you have not made any transactions in your account over a specified period of time.
+The period of inactivity, the fee for servicing an inactive or dormant account, and the minimum balance required to avoid the service fee, if any, are set forth in our Schedule of Fees and Charges.
+You authorize us to transfer funds to an account payable or reserve account and to suspend any further any further account statements.
+If a deposit or withdrawal has not been made on the account and we have had no other sufficient contact with you within the period specified by state law, the account will then be presumed to be abandoned.
 Funds in abandoned accounts will be reported and remitted in accordance with state law.
-Once funds have been turned over to the state, we have no further liability to you for such funds, and if you choose to reclaim such funds, you must apply to the appropriate state agency.
+Once funds have been turned over to the state, we have no further liability to you for such funds.
+If you choose to reclaim such funds, you must apply to the appropriate state agency.

 27. Special Account Instructions